arso-project/sonar/sonar-client/README.md

 #### `await client.ackSubscription(name, lseq)`

 Set the subscription cursor to `lseq`.
-Note that you cannot acknowledge individual messages, but set the cursor (position in local total log of an island).
+Note that you cannot acknowledge individual messages, but set the cursor (position in local total log of an collection).
 The `lseq` is available on each record.
 Usually, you want to process messages linearily as returned from `pullSubscription` and set the cursor after each processed message.

 ### Commands